The Bylaws of the Association of Louisiana Bail Underwriters is as follows:

 Section 5.
 The President shall send a notice of the meeting at least thirty (30) days prior to the holding of such meeting.

 Section 6.
 A vote by a majority of the Board of Directors is necessary for the call of a Special Meeting of the members; however, upon the request of ten (10) members in good standing, the President shall call a Special Meeting of the members.

 Section 7.
 The Board of Directors shall establish procedures for the processing of membership applications and the evaluation of the applicant's character and qualification.
 The Board of Directors shall have the power to prescribe rules and regulations pertaining to membership and all other matters necessary to the proper administration of the membership.
 The Board of Directors shall set procedures for appeals for rejection of membership applications.
 The actions of the Board of Directors concerning membership application shall be final.

 Article II.
 Officers

 Section 1.
-The officers of this corporation shall be a President, Secretary, and a Treasurer.
+The officers of this corporation shall be President, Vice President, Secretary, and Treasurer.

-The President shall be a member of the Board of Directors.
+The President and Vice President shall be members of the Board of Directors.
 The Secretary and the Treasurer need not be members of the Board but must be members of the Agent class, and they will have the same voting rights of the Board of Directors.

 The duties of the several officers shall be as follows: